byronicle/byronicle.github.io/index.md

 - Coordinated and implemented IT Infrastructure for New Restaurants with Micros Systems, and POS Lavu
 - Maintained and supported Windows Domain Environments
 - Implemented and maintained log management
+- Built and managed AWS virtual desktops, and linux instances

 ### Facebook-contractor, Palo Alto, California
 #### Data Center Technician, October 2010